 Hysterectomy – the removal of the uterus.
 A partial hysterectomy means only a portion or the entirety of the uterus is removed, while a full hysterectomy may include the ovaries, fallopian tubes, and/or cervix.
 If a cancerous growth spreads to the uterus from ovarian cancer, a hysterectomy may be necessary or suggested.

 Laparoscopy – the insertion of a small, fiber-optic instrument is inserted under the skin to visualize the abdominal cavity.
-It often provides guidance for a surgery.
+It often provides guidance for surgery.

 Laparotomy – a surgical incision into the abdomen that allows access to the abdominal cavity.
 Performed during diagnostic and/or debulking surgeries.